-Since you’ve only got a couple days in Bangkok on this Thailand itinerary, I’d recommend making the most out of your trip by picking some digs in the city centre, particularly in Ratanakosin, Banglamphu or
+Since you’ve only got a couple days in Bangkok, I’d recommend making the most out of your trip by picking some digs in the city centre, particularly in Ratanakosin, Banglamphu, or Chinatown.

 - The Printing House Poshtel: An ultra-stylish, centrally-located hostel that’s a step above most in the budget price range.
 Both dorms and private rooms with private bathrooms are offered.